8 Social Media Trends for Nonprofits in 2024

 What you need to do

 In a world where organic content isn't what it used to be and ad spend rules the world, brands can leverage employees as brand ambassadors to boost their organic content, have more control over brand messaging, and build brand presence.
-As a bonus, it helps employees build their own professional profiles.
+As a bonus, it helps employees build their own professional profiles, and in 2024's job market, candidates need every leg up they can get to leapfrog layoffs.

 What you need to know